Content marketing strategy for small businesses: top 11 tips

 - Share educational content, how-tos tips, and more.
 Let’s say you’re an interior designer.
 Share insights on how to decorate with small spaces, trending colors, and any DIY hacks that are cost-effective and impact a space.

-4. Goals: Make sure your goals are measurable and realistic.
 How will you measure results and your performance?

 Make sure you also have tools in place and ensure they are installed properly so you can measure effectively.
 Some content marketing measurements can be: